LOADING ...

 Just bold Denny Burns, the piper!

-Ah, then Tim a jolt like a half-drunken colt,
+Ah, then Tim give a jolt a half-drunken colt,

-And he stares at the piper a gammick!
+And he stares at the like a gammick!

 I thought, by the Powers, for the last hours,

-Well when Denny observed that the been served
+Well when observed that the Hessian's been served

 just to humbug and jiper,